-Figure 4: The effect of z on the maximal number of messages in a square network space.
-The positions of hosts are generated randomly.
-In the first graph the network scope is 10 10, the number of hosts is 20, the weights are generated by $e{ij} = 0.001 d{ij}^3$, the initial power of each host is 30, and messages are generated between all possible pairs of the hosts and are distributed evenly.
-In the second graph the number of hosts is 40, the initial power of each node is 10, and all other parameters are the same as the first graph.
+We conducted several simulation experiments to evaluate the adaptive computation of z.
+In a first experiment we generated the positions of hosts in a square field randomly using the following parameters.
+The scope of the network is 10 10, the number of hosts in the network is 20, the power consumption weights for transmitting a message are $e{ij} = 0.001 d{ij}^3$, and the initial power of each host is 30.
+Messages are generated between all possible pairs of hosts and are distributed evenly.
+Figure 6 (top) shows the number of messages transmitted until the first message delivery failure for different values of z.
+Using the adaptive method for selecting z with $z{init} = 10$, the total number of messages sent increases to 12, 207, which is almost the best performance by max-min zP{min} algorithm.

 In the second experiment we generated the positions of hosts evenly distributed on the perimeter of a circle.
 The radius of the circle is 20, number of hosts 20; the weight formula: $e{ij} = 0.0001 d{ij}^3$; and the initial power of each host is 10.
 Messages are generated between all possible pairs of the hosts and are distributed evenly.
-The performance according to various z can be found in Figure 5 (first).
-By using the adaptive method, the total number of messages sent until reaching a network partition is 11,588, which is much better than the most cases when we choose a fixed z.
+The performance according to various z can be found in Figure 7 (top).
+By using the adaptive method, the total number of messages sent until reaching a network partition is 11, 588, which is much better than the most cases when we choose a fixed z.